New Haven American Job Center

 Mon., Oct.
 23: 1-3 PM

 Self-Service Career Center for resume preparation, job search, internet access, online job applications, and support service information.
 Fax and copy machines available free of charge for job-search related needs.
 No appointment necessary, open Monday-Friday, 8:30 AM - 4:30 PM.

 Next Steps Re-Entry Program is based here, a robust program that helps ex-offenders become job seekers.
 New classes begin the first week of each month.

 Jobs First Employment Services employment specialists and job developers provide one-on-one counseling to help South Central CT residents be active in the workforce.

 Youth Services: Youth and Young Adults ages 16-24 have programs tailored to them through a network of providers and services that lead to training, employment and higher education.
-Contact Aurora Grant at (203) 624-1493 x 246 or firstname.lastname@example.org.
+Email Aurora Grant or call (203) 624-1493 x 246.

 For those new to the American Job Center and seeking to access one-on-one employment and training services.
 Covers program options and eligibility.
 Attend if you are unemployed, working less than full time or earning less than a livable wage.
 Veterans and veteran spouses receive priority service.

 The One Stop Services Orientation is an overview of the programs and services offered at the American Job Centers located through South Central Connecticut.
 Learn about how you can gain access to training, support, guidance and expertise as it pertains to advancing or beginning a rewarding and fulfilling career.

 Wed., Sept.
 20, 10 AM - 12 PM